Nasz Dziennik

-Nasz Dziennik (/pl/, "Our Daily") is a Polish-language Roman Catholic daily newspaper published six times a week in Warsaw, Poland.
+Nasz Dziennik (/pl/, "Our Daily") is a Polish-language traditionalist Catholic daily newspaper published six times a week in Warsaw, Poland.
 It is connected to the Lux Veritatis Foundation.
-Its viewpoint has been described as right-wing to far-right (harking back to the prewar National Democracy political movement), and is supportive of the Traditionalist Catholicism "closed church".
+Its viewpoint has been described as right-wing to far-right (harking back to the prewar National Democracy political movement), and is supportive of the traditionalist Catholicism "closed church".

 History and profile

 Nasz Dziennik was established in 1998.
 The paper is published by Spes Ltd.

-Nasz Dziennik is a far-right publication whose editorial policies combine radical Catholicism with Polish nationalism.
+Nasz Dziennik is a right-wing to far-right publication whose editorial policies combine radical traditionalist Catholicism with Polish nationalism.
 Similarly to the closely linked Radio Maryja, the newspaper adheres to the "Closed Church" movement, which rejects the determinations of the Second Vatican Council.
 The newspaper was an influential antisemitic information channel.

 Articles in Nasz Dziennik have been supportive of conversion therapy (or "reparative therapy", Odwaga) for homosexuality which is viewed by Nasz Dziennik as a form of disease or corruption.
 Robert Biedroń, president of Campaign Against Homophobia, filed a lawsuit against a Nasz Dziennik columnist over references to homosexuality as a disease.
-Sociologist Adam Ostolski has compared Nasz Dzienniks homophobic discourse with the antisemitic discourse of the kindred Mały Dziennik of the 1930s.
+Sociologist Adam Ostolski has compared Nasz Dziennik's homophobic discourse with the antisemitic discourse of the kindred Mały Dziennik of the 1930s.
 Nasz Dziennik is known for opposing what it calls a "civilisation of death", and opposed the 2004 march against homophobia in Kraków.

-The language and ideology of Nasz Dziennik has been compared to the pre-World War II National Democracy (Endecja) movement, which advocated an exclusionary definition of "Polishness" as associated with Catholicism.
+The language and ideology of Nasz Dziennik has been compared to the pre–World War II National Democracy (Endecja) movement, which advocated an exclusionary definition of "Polishness" as associated with Catholicism.
 Nasz Dziennik also frequently refers to the "Poles' Five Truths", a canon of national values first formulated in the late 1930s and cited by present-day Polish nationalists, which include the statement that "Our ancestors' faith is the faith of our children".
 During the public debate in Poland over the 1941 Jedwabne pogrom, Nasz Dziennik denied Polish involvement and published antisemitic letters as well as "scholarly" articles explaining the pogrom as revenge for treasonous actions by Jewish communists.
 Nasz Dziennik opposed a Polish national apology for Jedwabne as "unnecessary submission and compliance", which would invite further "demands, libel, accusations, and blackmail from the all-powerful Jewish lobby".
 During the debate over the Auschwitz cross, Nasz Dziennik defended the cross, publishing articles on the matter that ranged from informative to antisemitic.

 Nasz Dziennik has opposed the enlargement of the European Union, in part due to concerns over prospective land sales to foreigners.
 Clergymen writing in Nasz Dziennik have painted a picture of a modern-day Europe in which "dangerous others": liberals, Jews, atheists, masons gather; these opponents are also seen as having an internal "fifth column" inside Poland which is heretical and cosmopolitan.